top of page

 a sand covered towel sitting on the white sand beaches of north west Florida

 Oh, the beach.
 The sun, the sand, and the calm Gulf of Mexico surf.
 It’s the perfect place to unwind, relax, and have fun.
 But, let’s not sugarcoat it.
 One of the most annoying things about a day at the beach is dealing with all the sand.
 It gets everywhere, on your clothes, in your bag, and even in sensitive areas.
 And don’t even get me started with the struggle of getting sand out of your beach gear and toys.
 But don’t worry, we’ve got you covered.
-In this blog post, we’ll teach you how to remove beach sand from everything, from your beach towels to your body, after a day at the beach in Destin, Miramar Beach, 30-A, Perdido Key, and Gulf Shores.
+In this blog post, we’ll teach you how to remove beach sand from everything, from your beach towels to your body, after a day at the beach in Destin, Miramar Beach, Santa Rosa Beach, Perdido Key, and Gulf Shores.

 a man standing on the beach shaking sand from his beach towel